Fermentation

 It is asserted that bakers who frequently come into contact with sourdough have a good skin texture and never develop eczema or other skin problems.

-As the raw material for DEFENSIL®-PURE, we decided to use organically grown golden millet.
+As the raw material for DEFENSIL®-PURE ECO, we decided to use organically grown golden millet.

 Following high-tech fermentation of this gluten free pseudograin using a community of selected lactobacilli, a product results with completely new properties.